Misled into Signing Divorce Settlement in Arizona

 Showing Required for Rule 60c Motion to Set Aside Divorce Decree

 David claimed that Stacey did not make the proper showing for the Rule 60(c)(3) motion to be granted.

-In order to reopen a divorce decree because of a spouse’s failure to disclose, the trial court must find that the other spouse engaged in fraud, misrepresentation or other misconduct.
+To reopen a divorce decree because of a spouse’s failure to disclose, the trial court must find that the other spouse engaged in fraud, misrepresentation or other misconduct.
 Rule 26.1(9) requires a party to disclose all documents which may be relevant to the subject matter of the action, and those which appear reasonably calculated to lead to the discovery of admissible evidence.
 A violation of this rule can constitute misconduct.

-In addition to proving misconduct, a party asking to reopen a divorce property division under Rule 60(c) must show “substantial interference” by either showing that the information withheld could have been valuable as trial evidence, or that it could have led to other meaningful discovery.
+In addition to proving misconduct, a party asking to reopen a divorce property division under Rule 60(c) must show “substantial interference” by either demonstrating that the information withheld could have been valuable as trial evidence, or that it could have led to other meaningful discovery.

-The Court of Appeals reviewed the withheld financial information – that Lehman had decided to market the RV portfolio in the summer of 2003 — and decided that David had a duty to disclose it.
+The Court of Appeals reviewed the withheld financial information – that Lehman had decided to market the RV portfolio in the summer of 2003 — and agreed that David had a duty to disclose it.
 The trial court found that the financial matters of the case were important and that the value of the RV portfolio was material and relevant.
 The facts also show “substantial interference” since the information was relevant to Stacey’s decision to transfer her interest in DSN to David and to determine whether additional discovery was appropriate before settling.